Sorry, you need to enable JavaScript to visit this website.

 We have a strict non-discrimination policy, and all individuals are able to apply and participate in our programs and events without regard to race, sex, gender identification, sexual orientation, national origin, native language, religion, age, disability, marital status, citizenship, genetic information, pregnancy or any other characteristic protected by law.

-CompuGirls Hawai'i is an affiliate of CompuGirls, a national program focused on increasing opportunities for adolescent students of color in the fields of science and technology, and a partnership with CyberHawaii and the University of Hawai'i.
+CompuGirls Hawai`i is an affiliate of CompuGirls, a national program focused on increasing opportunities for adolescent students of color in the fields of science and technology.

 Reports